Locations:

 • Is there any medication I can take?

-• Should I see a specialist for insulin resistance?
+• Should I see a specialist for the condition?

 A note from Cleveland Clinic

 Insulin resistance is a complex condition that can affect your health in several ways.
-Since it doesn’t have any symptoms until it turns into prediabetes or Type 2 diabetes, the best thing you can do is try to prevent and reverse insulin resistance by maintaining a healthy weight, exercising regularly and eating a healthy diet.
-Unfortunately, though, not all causes of insulin resistance can be prevented or treated.
-If you have any questions about your risk of developing insulin resistance or conditions associated with it, talk you your healthcare provider.
+It doesn’t have any symptoms until it turns into prediabetes or Type 2 diabetes.
+The best thing you can do is try to prevent or reverse it by maintaining a healthy weight, exercising regularly and eating nutritious foods.
+Unfortunately, though, not all causes of the condition are preventable or treatable.
+If you have any questions about your risk of developing insulin, talk you your healthcare provider.
 They’re there to help you.

 Medically Reviewed